 With sharing platters a plenty, customers can enjoy small plates of squid, meatballs or wedges, with a Shazam-worthy soundtrack for accompaniment.
 If you’re feeling super healthy, there are many filling juices and smoothies to try.

 A brand new opening, Genesis is an all-vegan, all-organic eatery, whose multi-cultural menu spans Mexican, Malaysian, Indian and American cuisines (to name a few!)

 With their snazzy decor, pink pastelled walls, and a range of hot dogs, curries, deserts and noodle dishes on offer, they are one of the best spots in East London for 'vegan junk food'.

 Sharing a 20” woodfired pizza makes for the perfect team bonding activity, and will soon be a staple lunch stop.

 Their relaxed yet quick service means you won’t be watching the clock the whole time, or rushing back to the office.
-Don’t be afraid to try out alternative toppings – the butternut squash is a winner.
+Don’t be afraid to try out alternative toppings – the butternut squash is a winner winner pizza dinner!

 For those who have secured graduate jobs in Shoreditch, the lunch options are endless.
-After 6pm, make sure you check out the infamous Brick Lane, Shoreditch triangle and Electric Cinema Shoreditch for some post-work fun!
+After 6pm, make sure you check out the infamous Brick Lane, Shoreditch triangle and Junkyard Golf Shoreditch for some post-work fun!